App-vNext/Polly/docs/strategies/circuit-breaker.md

 > [!IMPORTANT]
 > If the `MinimumThroughput` is not reached during the `SamplingDuration` then the `FailureRatio` is ignored.
-> In other words, the circuit will not break even if all of the executions failed but their quantity is bellow the minimum throughput.
+> In other words, the circuit will not break even if all of the executions failed when their quantity is below the minimum throughput.

 ## Diagrams